(800) 594-4480

 The Basics: What is a Commercial Lease?

 Simply put, a commercial lease is an Agreement that allows a business owner to rent a space for commercial activities.
 Unlike residential leases, which are often standardized, commercial leases can vary widely in their terms and conditions.
 So it’s essential to know exactly what your business is agreeing to.
+This is where the advice of strategic legal counsel can come in.

 Types of Commercial Leases